 (Call Center Professional, via LinkedIn)

-By recording your conversations with customers, you are generating invaluable intellectual capital, which you can use to assess the customer experience, ensure compliance (PCI, HIPAA, GDPR, MiFID II, etc.), resolve disputes, verify orders and even uncover critical sales and marketing intelligence.
+By recording your conversations with customers using a total call recording solution, you are generating invaluable intellectual capital, which you can use to assess the customer experience, ensure compliance (PCI, HIPAA, GDPR, MiFID II, etc.), resolve disputes, verify orders and even uncover critical sales and marketing intelligence.
 In fact, recorded customer calls can add value to almost every area of your business.

 A recent OrecX survey found the following positions within an organization benefiting most from a call recorder: